AML CTF Compliance Policy

 (m) To provide advice and guidance to the employees of the Company on subjects related to money laundering and terrorist financing;

 (n) To respond to all requests and queries from the FIU, to provide all requested information and to fully cooperate with the FIU;

 (o) To issue and submit to management an annual return needed to complete an audit in accordance with the point (j) of clause 4.

 The Company shall apply appropriate measures and procedures, by adopting a risk-based approach, so as to focus its effort in those areas where the risk of Money Laundering and Terrorist Financing appears to be comparatively higher.

-The risk-based approach adopted by the Company, and described in the Manual, involves specific measures and procedures in assessing the most cost effective and appropriate way to identify and manage the Money Laundering and Terrorist Financing risks faced by the Company.
+The risk-based approach adopted by the Company, and described in the Policy, involves specific measures and procedures in assessing the most cost effective and appropriate way to identify and manage the Money Laundering and Terrorist Financing risks faced by the Company.

 The application of appropriate measures and the nature and extent of the procedures on a risk-based approach depends on different indicators.
 Such indicators include the following:

 The scale and complexity of the services offered;

 The nature (e.g. non face-to-face) and economic profile of clients as well as of services offered;